Warriors: The Prophecies Begin: Development

-The series first began when HarperCollins asked Victoria Holmes to write a fantasy series about feral cats.
-Initially, Holmes was not very enthusiastic, since she "couldn't imagine coming up with enough ideas".
-Nevertheless, she worked with the concept and expanded the storyline with elements of war, politics, revenge, doomed love, and religious conflict.
 Although the original plan was for a stand-alone novel, enough material was created for several books, and the publisher decided upon a six-volume series.
 Holmes then enlisted the help of another author, Kate Cary, for whom Holmes had previously edited and knew as a cat-lover.

 Into the Wild was thus written by Kate Cary in about three months under the pseudonym "Erin Hunter".
 Holmes then began to work behind the scenes, editing and supervising details.
 HarperCollins requested Holmes to produce a book every three months.
 Upon hearing this, Holmes invited Cherith Baldry into the team in order to keep up with the schedule.
 Holmes says she chose Baldry because "her natural writing style was quite close to mine and Kate's, so I knew that Cherith's voice would fit".
 Afterwards, Holmes began to like the idea of using cats, since she realized how thoughtful they can be in leading private lives without any humans realizing.
 The series is considered to be fantasy, and has also been labelled an "animal adventure".

 With two authors at the time, Holmes decided to publish the books under a pseudonym; having two authors would place the books at different places at libraries, confusing and possibly scaring off potential readers.
 The last name Hunter was chosen because it put the books next to the Redwall series, which has a similar genre.

 Warriors uses a lexicon with different names for certain foreign objects.
 A Children's Literature review noted the words "kittypet" and "twoleg" which mean housecat and humans respectively.
 In the book, instead of using "said", Cary uses the word "mewed".
-In response to a question at the Q&A section of the forum, Holmes explained that the cats' names come "in two parts, either or both of which can reflect something about the cat's appearance, personality, or habits".
-However, the names must also be part of the world the cats know; Holmes originally gave Tigerclaw the name Hammerclaw until one of the editors pointed out the cats wouldn't know what a hammer is.
 For the names, Kate Cary says that she takes in inspiration for the names from "sight, sounds and scents the cats would experience".
-At the same time, more names become available as the cats’ world becomes more diverse.
+At the same time, more names become available as the cats' world becomes more diverse.